bentwheel/lgbtq-retirement-meps-analysis/README.md

 employment” ([Household Component, Survey Background, MEPS Homepage](https://meps.ahrq.gov/mepsweb/survey_comp/household.jsp)).

-MEPS data files have been used in the past to generate a large number of findings within the academic disciplines of public health and health policy.
+MEPS data files have been used in the past to generate many findings within the academic disciplines of public health and health policy.
 Some specific examples of scientific literature containing analyses of MEPS data relevant to the current strategic research initiatives of the [Society of Actuaries Research Institute](https://www.soa.org/programs/strategic-research-program/) are given below: